 The XSD representation of these data structures omits some fields that are only meaningful where they are dynamically updatable, such as statusInfo.
-Similarly the set of allowed values for status fields may be restricted to those relevant to the context of the message, omitting those relevant only during or post execution of the planned activities.
+Similarly, the set of allowed values for status fields may be restricted to those relevant to the context of the message, omitting those relevant only during or post execution of the planned activities.
 The following details the specific omissions for each data structure:

 Plan: PlanStatusEnum restricted to Draft and Released, statusInfo omitted.